Craig-Macomber/FancyDownloader/README.md

 wikidot API seems to have issues with large files.

-Downloader uses urllib to downlod them from the wdfiles url.
+Downloader uses urllib to download them from the wdfiles url.

-It appears this this works for private sites, despite having no authentication:
+It does not work for private sites: it just downloads an error message instead.

-It seems like a security hole that files can be downloaded with a guessed URL, but it makes this script's job easier.
+TODO: proper error and/or fix for this case

 ## Run downloader